zenthcloud/sip-server/README.md

-# Zenth SIP Server
+# Zenko VoIP Server

-**Zenth SIP Server** is a fully open-source, sovereign SIP/VoIP solution developed as part of the Zenth Cloud ecosystem by Sky Genesis Enterprise.
+**Zenko VoIP Server** is a fully open-source, sovereign SIP/VoIP solution developed as part of the Zenth Cloud ecosystem by Sky Genesis Enterprise.
 It provides a modular, secure, and extensible platform for real-time voice communication using open standards like SIP and RTP.

 ## 🚀 Features